A Linear Temporal Logic of Frequencies on Series of Events: Introduction

 \section{Introduction}

 The need to monitor and control complex systems at runtime has become increasingly central in modern computational contexts, particularly when outputs must align with specific requirements.
-An example is the evaluation of machine learning classifiers in relation with algorithmic fairness.
+An example is the evaluation of machine learning classifiers in relation to algorithmic fairness.
 In these contexts, inference-only evaluation and correction is needed to minimize useless computation and anticipate unacceptable outputs.
 To this aim, the design of formal systems to guarantee constraints satisfaction is a major and primary task.

 In this paper, we present a new framework to model and reason in a natural and purely logical way about finite series of events characterized by a frequency distribution of expected outputs.
-We offer a modal language and associated semantics, where new measure-sensitive operators are defined to express the frequency of an event by counting the number of times it happens at different moments of the series, and to predict future likely occurrences.
-Such evaluation is then compared with a desired or ideal distribution, an ability which represents a core novelty of our system.
+We offer a modal language and associated semantics, where new measure-sensitive operators are defined to express the frequency of an event by counting the number of times it happens at different moments of the series, and to predict likely future occurrences.
+Such evaluation is then compared with a desired or ideal distribution, a feature that constitutes a core novelty of our system.
 The mathematical objects analyzed are simple and the formalized operators are intuitive, although the results obtained are not trivially verifiable in logical form.

 While the literature contains various extensions of temporal and modal logics with counting or probabilistic features, such as Counting Linear Temporal Logic (LTL), Counting Computation Tree Logic (CTL) or Probabilistic Computation Tree Logic PCTL~\cite{Laroussinie2010,finkbeiner2014counting,10.1007/978-3-642-12032-9_15,hansson1994logic}, we are not aware of any existing temporal logic that explicitly formalizes the relationship between an actual observed frequency and a target theoretical distribution within a single evaluation structure.
 Overall, this makes our logic an innovative tool for addressing phenomena that are quite common today.
 For example, machine learning classifiers can be interpreted as probabilistic systems that produce different probabilistic decisions based on the input they receive: in this context, the task of checking whether these results are in line with the expectation of the user, or rather correction is needed, can be modeled within our system.
 The logic $\PL$ (Linear Time Temporal Logic of Frequencies) introduced in this paper is comprehensive enough to encapsulate crucial aspects of probability and counting logics already defined in the literature \cite{ADLP,APAL24}, but unlike many existing quantitative logics that prioritize restricted expressivity to ensure computational tractability, we employ a small set of highly expressive operators to capture complex distributional properties.
 Furthermore, our logic adopts a backward-looking approach, interpreting temporal operators over finite series of events by looking at the past, which diverges from the standard forward-looking semantics of most temporal logics.